rbmanez/portfolio/README.md

-# Portfolio
+# Portfolio Website
 [robertmanez.com](http://robertmanez.com/)

 My portfolio was created using a free template.
-I updated the HTML and CSS to persoanlize it.
+I updated the HTML and CSS to personalize it.